- Mental Health»

 How do we find happiness?
 How does a person tune out the inevitable frustration, the daily disappointments, the distractions and decide to choose happiness?

-A good start is to turn off the radio and listen to an uplifting piece of music, you know the kind, a song that makes you sing along and feel happy.
-Or turn the commute into a learning experience and begin listening to motivational speakers.
-Start plugging these in during your drive to work.
-Or perhaps direct your energy towards learning a new language as you spend your morning on the road.
+Another way to reduce frustration is to use the time effectively.
+Turn the commute into a learning experience by listening to recorded motivational messages during your drive to work.
+Or direct that energy towards learning a new language as you spend your morning on the road.
+Make valuable use of the time spent in traffic.

 There are a variety of ways to increase your overall happiness through your own creative choices.
 By putting the commute in the background it allows time to focus on more productive things.